Altynadamn/advanced4Project/README.md

    - Upload the full text of the **Constitution of Kazakhstan** (or other legal documents) in `.txt` or `.pdf` format.
    - The chatbot will process the content and store it for querying.

-   **Screenshot Suggestion**: Add a screenshot of the upload interface here.
-Show the file uploader and a sample uploaded document.

 ---